ymcatwincities/openy/modules/custom/openy_search/SMOKE_TESTS.md

 2. Verify there is a search icon that opens search form when you click on it
 3. Enter some keywords,  for example: ymca; Swim Lessons, etc
 4. Verify you see results on the page
-5. Fin any landing page with some text on it and try to search by keywords from that landing page
+5. Find any landing page with some text on it and try to search by keywords from that landing page
 6. Verify search is working and show correct results

 ### Expected Results